astrophysik/Compiler-Cpm/README.md

   cd Compiler-Cpm/
   bash initializer.sh
 ```
 After that in the folder *cpm/* there will be an executable.
+The *initializer.sh* script will try to find popular compilers on your device and ask for confirmation of use or ask you to specify the path to the compiler

   Usage
   -----